-Non-parent carer applying for Child Support
+Non-parent carer applying for child support

 You can apply for a non-parent carer child support assessment if you:

-- are not in a domestic relationship with either of the child’s parents.
+- are not in a domestic relationship with either of the child’s parents

-- one parent is deceased, or
+- 1 parent has died, or

-To receive Child Support if you are a non-parent carer, you will need to apply for a child support assessment.
+To receive child support if you are a non-parent carer, you’ll need to apply for a child support assessment.

 Complete the Application for Child Support assessment - Non-parent carers form or call the child support enquiries line.